-The Biloela Pound is located on State Farm Road, Biloela.
+The Biloela Pound is located at 155 State Farm Road, Biloela.
 Travel through the round-a-bout and continue down State Farm Road towards Tognolini-Baldwin Rd.
 The pound is situated on the left hand side just after the creek crossing.
 Proceed through the open gateway and follow the dirt road to the pound buildings at the far end of the road.

 Holding Time for Impounded Animals

 Dogs and Cats: Three (3) days for non-registered animals.
 Five (5) days for registered animals.
 On expiry of the holding time, animals may be offered for re-homing or otherwise disposed of.